-Unsightly leg vessels, which include both spider veins and varicose veins, can be effectively eliminated with sclerotherapy treatment.
+Unsightly leg vessels, which include both spider veins and reticular veins, can be effectively eliminated with sclerotherapy treatment.
 Dr. Barbara Bopp at Bopp Dermatology & Facial Plastic Surgery has extensive experience performing sclerotherapy using various techniques, including non-invasive lasers.
 If you’d like to get rid of your leg vessels, as well as, veins on your face, or anywhere on your body, call her office in Metairie, Louisiana, or book an appointment online.

 What are the various types of leg vessels?

 The two types of unsightly leg vessels that men and women seek to have removed are:

 Spider veins develop when small blood vessels close to the surface of your skin dilate, or enlarge.
 Though they commonly form on your face and legs, spider veins can appear anywhere.
 They may significantly impact your appearance, but they seldom cause a health problem.

 Sclerotherapy removes spider veins and reticular vessels using several techniques that scar the vein.
 As the scarring blocks blood flow in targeted areas, the blood vessels gradually diminish in size and disappear.

 Standard sclerotherapy is performed by injecting hypertonic saline that irritates vessel walls and makes them collapse.
 This procedure is effective and takes about 15-60 minutes.

 How are lasers used to perform vein removal?